pyTooling/pyTooling/doc/DataStructures/Tree.rst

 Unique ID
 =========

 A node can be created with a unique ID when the object is created.
-Afterwards, the :py:attr:`~pyTooling.Tree.Node.ID` is a readonly property.
+Afterwards, the :attr:`~pyTooling.Tree.Node.ID` is a readonly property.
 Any hashable object can be used as an ID.
 The ID must be unique per tree.
 If trees are merged or nodes are added to an existing tree, the newly added node's ID(s) are checked and might cause an exception.